 In their final two years, students may follow the IBCP (International Baccalaureate Career-Related Programme) culminating in official IB examinations and satisfactory completion of the BTEC International Business Programme (Level 3 Diploma) at the end of the two-year course of study.
-Successful participation in this programme leads to the IB Career-Related Certificate, offering entrance into some universities and institutions of further education worldwide.
+Successful participation in this programme leads to the IB Career-Related Certificate, offering entrance into universities of applied sciences and institutions of further education worldwide.

-During the two years of the CP course, students follow the BTEC International Level 3 International Diploma in Business and follow three IB Diploma Programme courses: Maths Applications and Interpretations SL, English Language and Literature or English B at appropriate SL/HL levels, and a choice between either Environmental Systems SL or Geography SL.

-In addition, in the CP Core hours, students develop an extra language, write a Reflective Project focusing on an ethical dilemma in Business, and complete Service Learning activities.
+During the two years of the CP course, students follow the BTEC Level 3 International Diploma in Business and follow three IB Diploma Programme courses: Maths Applications and Interpretations SL, English Language and Literature or English B SL/HL levels, and a choice between either Environmental Systems SL or Geography SL.
+In addition, in the CP Core hours, students develop an extra language independently, write a Reflective Project focusing on an ethical dilemma in Business, and complete Service Learning activities.
 They also follow a course in Personal and Professional Skills to develop their personal and career profile.

-The BTEC Business Programme

-In this programme, students complete 9 Units of study worth 720 Guided Learning Hours (GLH):
+The BTEC Business Programme In this programme, students complete 9 Units of study worth 720 Guided Learning Hours (GLH):

 - Exploring Business (90 GLH)

+- Business Ethics (60 GLH)

 - Research and Plan a Marketing Campaign (90 GLH)

 - Business Finance (90 GLH)

+- International Business (60 GLH)

+- Pitching for a Business (60 GLH)

+- Business Decision Making (120 GLH)

 - Managing An Event (90 GLH)

-- Human Resources (60 GLH)

-- Business Decision Making (120 GLH)

-- International Business (60 GLH)

-- Business Ethics (60 GLH)

 - Work Experience in Business (60 GLH)